mpeniket/intro-text-mod-prompt-shields/README.md

 **Explanation:**

-This code facilitates the chatbot n with the user using Azure OpenAI, using the Microsoft Sets the assistant's behaviour and guidelines.
+This code sets up the chatbot backend for streaming responses using the [Vercel AI SDK text streaming functionality](https://sdk.vercel.ai/docs/reference/ai-sdk-core/stream-text) with Azure as the OpenAI model provider.
-- **Azure OpenAI Integration:** Uses `createAzure` and `streamText` to generate responses.

 ---